martinezmatias/website/content/home/about.md

 <!---Previously, I was a researcher in the University of Lille 1 and INRIA Lille, and post-doc in the University of Lugano (Switzerland). -->
 I got my PhD degree in October 2014 from [University of Lille (France)](http://www.univ-lille1.fr/) and a Computer Science degree from [UNICEN (Argentina)] (http://www.exa.unicen.edu.ar/).
 Moreover, I  had teaching duties at the engineering school [Telecom Lille](http://www.telecom-lille.fr/).
 I have worked in the private sector as software developer (Java, Web, SOA, Mobile).
-Currently I develop and maintain [Astor](https://github.com/SpoonLabs/astor), an automated program repair framework.
+Currently I develop and maintain [Astor](https://github.com/SpoonLabs/astor), an automated program repair framework, and [Coming](https://github.com/SpoonLabs/coming), a tool for mining commits  from Git repositories.